-DATE ISSUED: January 31, 2024
+Original signed by DATE ISSUED: January 31, 2024 AUTHORITY: Len Rhodes

-AUTHORITY:

-SUBJECT: PRODUCT RETURNS AND CLAIMS

-- 5.2.1 A licensee that experiences a problem related to product may make a claim for refund.
+SUBJECT: PRODUCT RETURNS AND CLAIMS POLICIES 5.2.1 A licensee that experiences a problem related to product may make a claim for refund.
 A claim for a refund must be received by AGLC within 30 days of product delivery.
 Any claims regarding shipping errors must be reported to AGLC within 48 hours.
-(Amended May 2020) - 5.2.2 The following types of claims will be considered: - a) faulty products; - b) recalled products; and - c) shipping errors (refer to section 5.6). - 5.2.3 A licensee may call AGLC Customer Service to report a claim (1-855-436-5677).
-(Amended Jan 2022) - 5.2.4 AGLC will confirm the claim against the invoice and, if valid, process the claim and issue a refund. - a) Refund amounts are based on the original wholesale price paid by the licensee to AGLC. - b) Refunds for claims under \$20 may be deferred for up to 90 days. - 5.2.5 If a product listed is ineligible for refund, AGLC will advise the licensee and explain why.
-Possible reasons may include: - a) product was not purchased directly from AGLC (except for recall); - b) product was damaged by licensee staff or customers; - c) the claim period has expired; or - d) insufficient information provided to approve the claim.

-5.2.6 For additional information on the process for submitting refund claims, refer to the Cannabis Retailer Operational Manual.
+(Amended May 2020) 5.2.2 The following types of claims will be considered: faulty products; a) recalled products; and b) c) shipping errors (refer to section 5.6).
+5.2.3 A licensee may call AGLC Customer Service to report a claim (1-855-436-5677).
+(Amended Jan 2022) AGLC will confirm the claim against the invoice and, if valid, process 5.2.4 the claim and issue a refund. a) Refund amounts are based on the original wholesale price paid by the licensee to AGLC. b) Refunds for claims under \$20 may be deferred for up to 90 days.
+5.2.5 If a product listed is ineligible for refund, AGLC will advise the licensee and explain why.
+Possible reasons may include: a) product was not purchased directly from AGLC (except for recall); product was damaged by licensee staff or customers; b) the claim period has expired; or c) insufficient information provided to approve the claim. d) GUIDFLINFS 5.2.6 For additional information on the process for submitting refund claims, refer to the Cannabis Retailer Operational Manual.